 The goal of sustained medical weight loss and control is to reduce the patients' risk for early death and weight related diseases such as high blood pressure, diabetes, cancers, and heart disease.
 Our treatment requires lifestyle changes, motivation, and a long-term relationship with us.
 The goal of our treatment is not cosmetic (ie ripped abdominal muscles).
-We want you to live longer, healthier lives.
+The goal is to live longer, healthier lives.

 Myth: Normalize the weight according to BMI (body mass index).